arthurBricq/crafty/README.md

     - Addition of cubes

 - Player logic
+    - A player has a list of items
     - When deleting a cube, the cube goes into the items of the player

 - Create the `chunk API` [Arthur]